huwdp/huwinterpreter/documentation/arrays.md

 Associative Array is an abstact collection of key, value pairs.
 The internal implementation of the array within HuwCode is implemented with std::unordered_map.

-## ArrayGet
-arrayGet(array, key)
-ArratGet returns the value of the associative array by the key.
-ArrayGet requires 2 arguments.
+## Get value in an array

-Alternatively an element can be access by the key in an array by using square brackets.
+An element can be access by the key in an array by using square brackets.
 E.g. array["element1"];.

-## ArraySet
-arraySet(array, key, value)
-ArraySet function sets the key in the associative array with the value.
-ArraySet funciton requires 3 arguments.
+## Set value in an array

-Alternatively an element can be set in an array by the key by using square brackets.
+An element can be set in an array by the key by using square brackets.
 E.g. array["element1"] = "Hello World!";

 ## ArrayUnset
 arrayUnset(array, key)